What is the Criminal Justice Act (CJA) panel?

 Yes, but in the Southern District of Iowa, we hold all vouchers submitted until the case is done.
 Once concluded if the sum of all vouchers goes over the case maximum allowed, the last attorney must submit an over-the-limit letter to the presiding Judge to be submitted with their CJA 20 voucher.
-See page 8 Questions About CJA Vouchers.
+See page 8 CJA Voucher Workbook.
 To request payment before the case is concluded, a letter requesting interim payment should accompany the CJA 20 voucher.

 I finished a case last year and I just realized that I never submitted my claim.
 May I do it now?